Menzoberranzan (video game): Release

 Menzoberranzan was published in 1994 by Strategic Simulations.

 The game was later included in the 1996 compilation set, the AD&D Masterpiece Collection.

-On August 20, 2015, game distributor GOG.com released the PC version of the game along with several other Gold Box titles.
+In August 2015, game distributor GOG.com released the PC version of the game along with several other Gold Box titles.

 Critical reception

-In Computer Gaming World, Scorpia wrote, "Overall, Menzoberranzan is a disappointment.
+In Computer Gaming World, Scorpia wrote: "Overall, Menzoberranzan is a disappointment.
 It has some nice features, but nice features must be supported by a strong story.
 Sadly, what could have been a superior entry in the CRPG field comes off as just another hack-n-slash product".
-Andrew Wright of PC Zone considered it "a case of dumb dungeoneering stylishly put together", and stated that it "tries to be Ultima Underworld and fails miserably."
+Andrew Wright of PC Zone considered it "a case of dumb dungeoneering stylishly put together", and said that it "tries to be Ultima Underworld and fails miserably".
 He offered praise to its graphics and interface.

 A reviewer for Next Generation gave the game 3 out of 5 stars, remarking that the high-resolution graphics have a "painting-like quality" and that the gameplay is authentic to the Advanced Dungeons & Dragons franchise.
-T. Liam McDonald of PC Gamer US called Menzoberranzan the best Advanced Dungeons & Dragons game ever released, and praised its graphics and story.
-However, he complained that it is "combat oriented in early levels and takes its sweet time getting to the narrative elements."
+T. Liam McDonald of PC Gamer US called Menzoberranzan the best Advanced Dungeons & Dragons game ever released, and praised its graphics and story, but complained that it is "combat oriented in early levels and takes its sweet time getting to the narrative elements".

-In Electronic Entertainment, Al Giovetti summarized the game as "high-quality role-playing meets fast-paced first-person exploration and spectacular real-time combat", and he believed that it was "a sure bet to please role players."
+In Electronic Entertainment, Al Giovetti summarized the game as "high-quality role-playing meets fast-paced first-person exploration and spectacular real-time combat", and he believed that it was "a sure bet to please role players".
 Ian Cole from the Quandaryland website awarded the game 3.5 stars out 5.
 He was critical of the slowness of the game compared to Ravenloft and that "too many places were empty — just nothing".
-He praises that this was not a typical hack and slash game with a lot of character's statistics and puzzle solving.
+He praises that this was not a typical hack and slash game with a focus on game statistics for the characters as well as puzzle solving.
 John Terra of Computer Shopper said the game "stands out" and called it a "must-have".

+James V. Trunzo reviewed Menzoberranzan in White Wolf Inphobia #55 (May, 1995), rating it a 4 out of 5 and stated that "If you're one of the many who tired of the old Gold Box games from S.S.I. and you haven't tried Ravenloft or one of the Dark Sun games, you owe it to yourself to experience the new AD&D games from S.S.I.
+Menzoberranzan is an excellent place to start!"

 According to Allen Rausch of GameSpy, "without a great plot and exciting monsters that truly utilized its spectacular setting, Menzoberranzan ended up being less impressive than it was in players' imaginations".

 Dungeons and Desktops: The History of Computer Role-Playing Games said "the last TSR-licensed game SSI published is the infamously wretched (and hard to spell) Menzoberranzan, which appeared in 1994 for DOS. [...]
 [It] had all the ingredients necessary for a hit. [...]
 Nevertheless, gamers quickly complained about the endless number of boring battles that drag out the game and ruin its pacing".